 The Servo Bracket (and even the servo inside of it) sits closer to the Faceplate than I initially thought it would.
 It’s currently preventing Wheatley from moving his face down more than 1/2 an inch.
 I’m going to try to cut material away from both the Servo Bracket and the Faceplate to restore his downward motion.
 If that doesn’t work…

 …I’ll have to reprint his Faceplate.
 Again.

 I should be able to make it work.
 I really don’t want to spend any more money on this project.
-So far (not counting wasted materials) I’ve poured a little over $900 USD into Wheatley v2.0.
-If I can finish him and stay under $1000 USD I’ll be happy (see top of page for details).
+So far I’ve poured a little over $900 USD into Wheatley v2.0.
+If I can finish him and stay within budget I’ll be happy (see top of page for details).

 Anywho, more updates to come soon!